Sylius/Sylius/adr/2020_11_18_sending_emails_via_api.md

 );
 ```

+* Good, because it's easy to integrate other logic after the initial command will succeed.
+* Good, because it's easy to trigger the same operation several times.
-* Good, because its sending email based on triggered event, once understood it's simple to add new handlers.
+* Good, because it's easier to handle mailing server downs gracefully.

 * Bad, because adds a lot of abstraction, can be hard to understand.

 ### Direct email call